Build Introduction

 Obol Gambling

-A final point on acquiring gear in Season 6 and beyond is using your Obols to target farm specific slots instead of randomly spending them on random drops.
+A final point on acquiring gear is using your Obols to target farm specific slots instead of randomly spending them on random drops.
 Similar to Kadala in Diablo 3, you can use Obol vendors in town to try and get what you’re missing.
 With the expansion when a level 60 Character spends Obols, all gear from that vendor will be 750 item power, the highest non-ancestral power allowing you to fill out gear with the affixes or Legendary Aspects you need while also having a small chance to grant Ancestral item power 800 gear.

 Check out our Obol Gambling Tool Guide HERE.